nazim-deriv/vault-sessions/slides/session-1/README.md

 ---
 ## Storing secrets in vault
-- Key/Value secrets engine is a generic key-value store used to store arbitrary secrets within the configured physical storage for Vault.
+- Key/Value secrets engine is a generic key-value store used to store arbitrary secrets.
 Secrets written to Vault are encrypted and then written to backend storage.
-- Let's create a database secret to store a username and password at the path internal/database/config.
+- Let's login to the vault & create a database secret to store a username and password at the path internal/database/config.
 In order to create this secret, it needs key/value secret engine in vault to be enabled.
 ```
+vault login
 vault secrets enable -path=internal kv-v2
 ```
 - Create a key/value secret using following command:
 ```
-vault kv put internal/database/config username="db-readonly-username" password="db-secret-password"
+vault kv put internal/database/config username="postgres" password="hshsdhtwrabzfdb4wgwge"
 vault kv get internal/database/config
 ```